MCV-Software/TWBlue/README.md

 ### Running TW Blue from source

 Now that you have installed all these packages, you can run TW Blue from source using a command prompt.
-Navigate to the repo's src directory, and type the following command:
+Navigate to the repo's `src` directory, and type the following command:

     python main.py

 	If necessary, change the first part of the command to reflect the location of your python executable.
-You can run TW Blue using python x86 and x64
+You can run TW Blue using python x86 and x64.

 ### Generating the documentation

 To generate the documentation in html format, navigate to the doc folder inside this repo.
 After that, run these commands:

     python document_importer.py
     python generator.py

 The documentation will be generated, placing each language in a separate folder in the doc directory.
-Move these folders (for example de, en, es, fr, it, ...) to src/documentation, creating the directory if necesary.
+Move these folders (for example `de`, `en`, `es`, `fr`, `it`, ...) to `src/documentation`, creating the directory if necessary.
-Also, copy the license.txt located in the root of the repo to the documentation folder.
+Also, copy the `license.txt` file located in the root of the repo to the documentation folder.

 ### Building a binary version